Schr\"odinger's cat meets Occam's razor

-We present Belavkin's basic theory in the most simple possible mathematical context, involving nothing more elaborate\footnote{We do need to make use of some properties of von Neumann algebras.
-Given a collection $\mathcal A$ of bounded operators on $\mathcal H$, its commutant $\mathcal A'$ is the collection of all bounded operators on $\mathcal H$ which commute with every element of $\mathcal A$.
-A von Neumann algebra is a collection of bounded operators on the Hilbert space, whose bicommutant is equal to itself: $\mathcal A''=\mathcal A$.
-Concrete examples are given later.} than separable Hilbert spaces $\mathcal K$ and $\mathcal L$ and their tensor product $\mathcal H=\mathcal K\otimes \mathcal L$.
+We present Belavkin's basic theory in the most simple possible mathematical context, involving nothing more elaborate than separable Hilbert spaces $\mathcal K$ and $\mathcal L$ and their tensor product $\mathcal H=\mathcal K\otimes \mathcal L$.
 There will be a unitary operation $U$ and an initial pure (vector) state $|\Psi\rangle$ defined on $\mathcal H$.
 The initial state, together with iterated application of $U$ on the initial state vector, define a discrete time evolution of the system.
 The evolution can also be traced backwards in discrete time, through iterates of $U^*$.
+To be honest, though, we do need to make use of some elementary properties of \emph{von Neumann algebras}.
+Here is the definition.
+Given a collection $\mathcal A$ of bounded operators on $\mathcal H$, its commutant $\mathcal A'$ is the collection of all bounded operators on $\mathcal H$ which commute with every element of $\mathcal A$.
+A von Neumann algebra is a collection of bounded operators on the Hilbert space, whose bicommutant is equal to itself: $\mathcal A''=\mathcal A$.
+Concrete examples are given later.